petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-favicon-yaml-configuration-reference.md

     url: favicon.ico
 ```

 The required `url` property defines the favicon icon image's location.
-This image becomes a new favicon option for every page in Liferay when the client extension is deployed.
+This image becomes a new favicon option for every page when the client extension is deployed.

 [The example workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-default-workspace/client-extensions/sample-theme-favicon) contains a complete theme favicon client extension.